hhandika/hhandika/README.md

 Currently, I am a PhD student in Esselstyn's Lab at the Museum of Natural Science and the Department of Biological Sciences, Louisiana State University, USA.
 I work on taxonomy and molecular phylogenetics of small mammals in Southeast Asia.
 My current coding projects are largely to support my research.

 🔭 I’m currently working on a Rust-based project to create a pipeline to assemble sequence capture genetic data.
-During my free time, I work on coding data science statistics from scratch.
+In my free/procrastination time, I work on coding data science statistics from scratch.
 I implement it on six programming languages that I am comfortable on using.